- Written by Dr.Mehmet Demircioglu

 First, keep your hands away from the recipient area.
 Let the sneeze or cough pass without pressing the scalp.
 If you feel a sneeze coming, keep your mouth slightly open and keep the tissue below the nose rather than across the hairline or grafted area.

 A single cough is not usually a surgical problem.
-Repeated severe coughing is different because it can make you exhausted, disturb sleep, raise facial pressure, increase swelling tendency, and make you move carelessly.
+Repeated severe coughing or vomiting after a hair transplant is different because it can make you exhausted, disturb sleep, raise facial pressure, increase swelling tendency, and make you move carelessly.
 It can also mean you are sick enough that the clinic should know.

 Gentle nose blowing is usually less important than how you handle the scalp while doing it.
 Keep the tissue away from the grafts, avoid bending the head down sharply, and do not wipe the forehead or transplanted hairline.
 If your nose is blocked, blow gently rather than forcefully.